pho-veteran/stoom/stoom-app/reports.md

 - `roomId`: Foreign key to Room

 #### ChatMessage Entity
 The **ChatMessage** entity stores chat messages sent during room sessions.
-Messages are persisted for room history and can be retrieved for recordings.
+Messages are persisted for room history and can be retrieved for session review.

 **Key Attributes:**
 - `id`: MongoDB ObjectId primary key